 Bobinski served as chair of the NCAA Division I Men’s Basketball Committee for the 2012-13 season, and he completed a term on the NCAA Division I Baseball Committee in 2019.

 As a licensed certified public accountant, Bobinski went into accounting with Deloitte, Haskins and Sells and Arthur Young & Company from 1979 to 1982.
 He subsequently worked for the Walt Disney Company in Orlando, Florida, from 1982 to 1984 before moving into college athletics.

-Bobinski was hired at Georgia Tech following a three-month, nationwide search.
-A seven-member committee led by Stephen P. Zelnak Jr. advised Peterson and identified candidates.
-Bobinski took over for Dan Radakovich, who resigned in November 2012.
-A native of Yaphank on Long Island, N.Y., Bobinski received his bachelor of business administration from Notre Dame in 1979, graduating magna cum laude, while playing four years for the Fighting Irish baseball team.
+A native of Yaphank on Long Island, New York, Bobinski earned a bachelor’s degree in business administration from Notre Dame in 1979, graduating magna cum laude, while playing four years for the Fighting Irish baseball team.

 Bobinski (born Oct.
 28, 1957) has two children, Melissa (a 2009 Xavier graduate) and Brian (a 2012 Ohio State graduate), and two grandchildren, Maggie and Bo.